Anti-slavery And Human Trafficking Statement

 5 OUR SUPPLY CHAINS

-We have not identified any instance or indications that either slavery or human trafficking occurs in our supply chain.
+We have not identified any instance of either slavery or human trafficking occurring in our supply chain.
 However, we acknowledge that the education sector is considered at medium risk for modern slavery and human trafficking.

 6 COMPLIANCE & DUE DILIGENCE